elunna/nerfhack-changelog/README.md

 There are a few new sources of wishes:
 * Using the Deck of Fate can result in a wish if you draw The World card.
 The deck is then used up.
 * If you get crowned and you have all the resistances that are offered, you can get a wish.
 * If you zap a wand of wonder and get the wand of wishing effect (and pass a 1 in 100 roll), you can get a wish.
+The odds of getting a wish on any given zap are (1/28) * (1/100) for 1 in 2800 per zap.

 **The chance of receiving the artifact from a wish is:**